CircuitCoder/mill/README.md

 To run the unit test included in this repository, you will need to install the following dependencies first:

 - verilator, tested on 4.0.36
-- GCC (g++) 10, tested on 10.2.0. clang won't work (for now) because the lack of standard concept library.
+- GCC (g++) 10, tested on 10.2.0. clang won't work (for now) because of its lacking the standard concept library.
 - rust (rustc, cargo), tested on 1.48.0-nightly
 - cxxbridge, tested on 0.4.7.
 This binary is provided in the `cxxbridge-cmd` rust crate.
 - cmake, tested on 3.18.3.
 You may want to change the minimal version specified in the bridge/CMakeLists.txt to match your cmake version.